SD Gundam Capsule Fighter Online: History

 On October 19, 2011, the North American-based online gaming publisher, OGPlanet, announced its agreement with Bandai Korea to release the game in North America.
+It was released in December 2011.

 On January 19, 2012, Shanda Games International announced that it has entered into an agreement with Bandai Korea, to distribute SD Gundam Capsule Fighter Online in Singapore, Malaysia, Philippines and Australia under Cherry Credits.
 The closed-beta test for these countries rolled out on February 14, 2012.

 On March 14, 2012, Indonesian based-game company Megaxus announced its agreements with Bandai Korea to release the game and the closed beta test for Indonesian SDGO began at April 30, 2012, then officially released at May 15, 2012.

+In July 2012, the game was featured at TGX Thailand 2012.

 On April 30, 2015, Bandai Korea announced the closure of SD Gundam Capsule Fighter Online on the Korean server.
 They offered a refund on things bought within the year and were unused.
 The Game closed on May 29, 2015.
 All servers other than NA had either been shut down or have announced their closure.
 OGP NA Server had yet to announce anything about the status of their server.

 On June 30, 2015, OGPLANET announced the closure of NA server and that marked the final server of this game to be closed.